 - Place the tennis ball between the seat and the small of your low back pressing back toward the seat of the car or plane.
 Roll it around the low back muscles in a circular pattern stopping at the sorest spots and adding a bit of extra pressure.
 This releases the tight parts of the muscle called triggers that cause pain and aching.

-- Sit on the tennis ball using varying amounts of pressure to release the tight muscles of the gluts.
+- Sit on the tennis ball using varying amounts of pressure to release the tight muscles of the glutes.
 Focus on the lateral portion of the glutes and roll in an up and down motion while balancing on your other cheek.
 If you feel a tingling sensation down your leg, you may be applying too much pressure directly over the sciatic nerve.
 This won’t cause any damage or injury but you will want to reduce the amount of pressure you are placing on the ball.

 - Place the tennis ball between your palm and your thigh muscle and roll the ball in a circular motion around the muscle.
 Vary your pressure and when you find a sore spot hold the ball there and make smaller circles over this area.
 If it’s comfortable, you can lean forward placing more of your weight on the ball, which will increase the pressure.
 Too much pressure can cause bruising so be careful!